-The NSW Government will notify councils of successful applications in writing and councils will be required to enter into a funding deed prior to the payment of any funding.
+Successful applicants will be notified in writing and will be required to enter into a funding deed prior to the payment of any funding.
 Special conditions may be required to be included in the funding deed depending on the nature and scope of the project.
+Successful applicants who sign a funding deed will be required to report regularly on the progress of their project.